IAmJSD/website/src/pages/blog/rosie-duffield.md

 - It is unknown to the government and less well audited the hosts that they might be using.
 This creates a danger to constituents since MPs are commonly the target of attacks from different governments, and if a cyberattack against the host was successful and something sensitive was sent to them, this could potential endanger lives.
 - It makes it much more difficult (if even possible) to comply with FOIA requests.
 People have a right to know certain information under UK law, and by using a private server, you endanger that right for people.
-- It destroys data for the National Archives, a deeply important institution in the UK.
+- It can potentially destroy data for the National Archives, a deeply important institution in the UK.
+It doesn't have to, there are tools that constituents use to get around this, but with the parliament emails it is guaranteed to be archived.

 If you care about democracy, this should be extremely concerning to you.
 This exact situation came up in 2021, when [many government ministers were issued guidance related to their use of private email servers and had to step down.](https://www.bbc.co.uk/news/uk-politics-57642791)